harshamalhotra/existingDS-gitlab/contents/product-foundations/layout.md

 Building blocks work together to create organized, intuitive interfaces that help a user find and use what they need.
 A user can quickly understand and navigate content when related items are grouped through proximity, similar elements show clear relationships, and boundaries create distinct areas.
 Primary content should be immediately visible, secondary content easily accessible, and supporting information available through progressive disclosure.

-The building blocks that follow provide the tools to create this clarity: alignment creates structure and order, containers define relationships between content, and borders establish boundaries.
+The building blocks that follow provide the tools to create this clarity: alignment creates structure and order while containers define relationships between content.
 Each building block serves a specific purpose in making a user's workflow more organized and efficient.

 ### Alignment